dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_solver_properties_all.rst

 .. |anneal_time_display_granularity| replace:: with a resolution of 0.01
     :math:`\mu s`

-This section describes the properties of all QPU solvers, such as the Leap service's ``Advantage_system4.1``; for properties specific to a particular QPU, such as the quantum critical point, see the :ref:`qpu_solver_properties_specific` section.
+This section describes the properties in common to all :term:`QPU` solvers and shows how you can query their values through :term:`SAPI`; for properties specific to the hardware of a particular QPU, see the :ref:`qpu_solver_properties_specific` section.

 For the parameters you can configure, see the :ref:`qpu_solver_parameters`